JakBul/1stMS/README.md

 - [Bootstrap](https://getbootstrap.com) used as the front-end CSS framework for modern responsiveness and pre-built components
 - [Google Fonts](https://fonts.google.com/) used to obtain the fonts linked in the header and used in project
 - [Font Awesome](https://fontawesome.com/) used to obtain the media icons
+- [Start Bootstrap](https://startbootstrap.com/) used to obtain HTML Template
 - [Google Developer Tools](https://developers.google.com/web/tools/chrome-devtools) used as a primary method of fixing spacing issues, finding bugs, and testing responsiveness across the project
 - [Grammarly](https://www.grammarly.com/) used to fix the thousands of grammar errors across the project
 - [Coloors](https://coolors.co/) used to create a colour palette for the design